Hyperpay Taps Paymentology’s payment processing platform in Saudi Arabia

-(MENAFN- Golin Mena) London, Riyadh - Monday, September 4, 2023 - Hyperpay, the fastest growing online payment service provider in the MENAP region, founded by Muhannad Ebwini, is delighted to announce a strategic partnership with Paymentology, the global leading issuer-processor.
+(MENAFN- Ecology Media) London, Riyadh - Monday, September 4, 2023 - Hyperpay, the fastest growing online payment service provider in the MENAP region, founded by Muhannad Ebwini, is delighted to announce a strategic partnership with Paymentology, the global leading issuer-processor.
 The collaboration marks a significant milestone in Hyperpay's mission to become a one-stop payment solution for businesses, governments, and SMEs across the Middle East.

 Hyperpay and Paymentology are committed to delivering innovative payment solutions that align with the evolving needs of businesses and consumers.
 The Fintech industry in the MENAP region is expected to increase from $1.5 billion in 2022 to $4.5 billion in 2025, demonstrating the region's transition towards digital financial services.
 Hyperpay already offers a wide range of products and services to its customers, including payment processing, risk and fraud management, monitoring systems, instalments, and invoicing solutions, among others.
 With Paymentology's next-generation payments platform, Hyperpay will effortlessly connect to payment rails, create new payment products for its clients and leverage granular payment data to enhance its offerings.